 N was buzzing when he came out of his session.
 He loved playing indoors without the wind to adapt to.
 There were a couple of the boys who were quite friendly, and another one like him who’d only just started in the county training squad.

-He seemed really positive about how he played, the coaches gave people tips, and he enjoyed that the session ended up focusing on double play which he really likes due to all the volleying.
+He seemed really positive about how he played.
+The coaches gave people tips.
+He enjoyed that the session ended up focusing on doubles play which he really likes due to all the volleying.
 Evidently his serve went really well, and he thought he played much better on the indoor surface.
-Probably because the group was really focused on working hard, rather than the chit chat they all have a tendency to do at his group lesson where there’s more of a mix of abilities and interest in tennis.
+Probably because the group was focused on working hard on their tennis.
+Rather than the chit chat they all have a tendency to do at his group lesson where there’s more of a mix of abilities and interest in tennis.